Members of the Tower Hamlets Housing Forum (THHF)

 The ASB strategy group considers all matters related to anti-social behaviour and is responsible for the implementation and monitoring of the ASB delivery plan.

-The Chair is Ann Otesanya who can be contacted at:
+The Chair is Ann Otesanya, email:

 Housing Management sub-group